ForNextSoftwareDevelopment/JuniorComputer/README.md

 Use the button 'Debug' to debug/assemble the file.
 Then press the button 'Fast' (fast forward sign) to run the program.

-THIS IS A BETA VERSION, STILL WORKING ON IT !

 Copyright (c) 2023 Dirk Prins

 ![Screenshot](ScreenShot.png)